 - 6 hearth blocks, each 42-inch by 32-inch

 How To Build an Outdoor Fireplace

 Locate the Outdoor Fireplace

 Outdoor fireplaces should be close enough to the home for easy access, but not so close that it's a safety hazard or a nuisance.
-Depending on local codes, you may want to locate the fireplace at least 20 feet away from the house.
+Depending on local codes, an outdoor fireplace needs to be at least 20 feet away from the house.
 Nearby patio covers can trap smoke.
 The area underneath the fireplace should be strong.
 Water in the area should drain away from the fireplace.
 If water collects around or under the fireplace, the concrete pad will eventually crack.

 Clear and Level the Area for the Pad

 Clear and excavate a section in the ground 70 inches long by 56 inches.
 Flatten the ground and level it.
 Tamp the soil down with the tamper.
 Spread about 2 inches of gravel and flatten the gravel.

 Cut the two-by-sixes into two sections that each are 68 inches long and two sections each 40 inches long.
 Use the hammer and nails to construct the concrete form.
 Place the form on the gravel.
 Use the square to make sure that the form is squared off and perfectly rectangular.
 Cut the rebar to size.